Portavion/brainz/1-projects/Job application/Cover Letter.md

 My previous manager can be contacted to provide more information about my ability to meet the needs of this job.
 I believe that my motivation, commitment and pre-existing skills in relational databases and Python will allow me to fit into your work environment and immediately start supporting the needs of the team.

 Please refer to my resume for more details regarding my experience.
 I can be contacted via the details provided above.
-Thank you for your time!
+Thank §you for your time!

 Best Regards, Guillaume Portalier
 ## Yassir